 In 2021 the median prices rose by 18.8% as compared to 2020.
 The prices of used construction will continue to grow in 2022.
 Large earthmoving such as excavators, motor graders, & wheel loader prices increased by 14% in Q2 2022.
 Medium earthmoving such as backhoe loaders, mini excavators & trenchers, and aerial equipment such as cranes, forklifts & aerial platforms prices will also increase by more than 14% in 2022.
 The constant rise of expenses can be a main restriction for Canada's used construction equipment market growth.
 Cost efficiency is one of the essential qualities of used equipment, making it the perfect choice for small repair & redevelopment projects.

 - Prominent vendors in Canada used construction equipment market are Caterpillar, John Deere Volvo Construction Equipment, Liebherr, Komatsu, Hitachi Construction Machinery, SANY, XCMG & Kobelco.

 - Caterpillar adopts differentiated product offerings in developing economies to target customers.
 The company believes that customer-driven product innovations enable it to compete more effectively in Competitive markets.

 - In Jan 2022, Volvo CE launched a new business entity, Global Load-out Solution, to expand the market for its load-out solutions portfolio & enable customers to transform the efficiency and sustainability of their operations.

 - Other prominent vendors in Canada used construction equipment market are Terex Corporation, Case Construction, Tadano & JLG.

-- Terex increases the investment in research, development & engineering to meet customer demand, uphold a competitive edge over other players, and maintain regulatory compliance in all the major markets it serves.
+- Terex increases its research, development & engineering investment to meet customer demand, uphold a competitive edge over other players, and maintain regulatory compliance in all its major markets.
 The company is incorporating alternative power solutions within its different product lines.